 My friends ask me, “do I have to ski to après ski?”
 This naive inquiry comes mostly from my gal pals , who fear getting cold, hurt or embarrassed, but don’t want to miss a good party.
 I have decided to let them in on our after skiing social since the ratio of ladies to dudes at ski resorts bars is sadly disproportionate.
 However, I do ask that non-skiers make an effort to understand the skiing lifestyle and après ski culture.
 Most importantly, I advise them not to start conversations with “I wish I could ski, looks fun, but it terrifies me.”
 Or “I hate the cold.”
 And “I’m afraid of heights.”
+That may just end the convo before it starts!

 Here’s a guide of how to be a good après skier!